Nanan Houssou

-Landry Nanan Houssou (born 28 December 2000) is an Ivorian professional footballer who plays as a midfielder for Loudoun United, on loan from ASI D'Abengourou.
+Landry Nanan Houssou (born 28 December 2000) is an Ivorian professional footballer who plays as a midfielder for Charleston Battery.

 Career

 ASI D'Abengourou

 Houssou scored seven goals and recorded 16 assists in 20 appearances for MTN Ligue 1 side ASI D'Abengourou in the 2019-20 season.
 On 19 February 2021, he moved to the United States on a loan deal with USL Championship side Loudoun United.

+New Mexico United

+On 23 February 2024 USL Championship side New Mexico United announced they had acquired Houssou via transfer from Loudoun United.
+He recorded his first goal for the club in a 2-1 win over San Antonio FC on 25 May 2024.

+Charleston Battery

+On 19 January 2025, Houssou made the move to USL Championship side Charleston Battery on a multi-year deal.
+His first goal with the club came in the 56th minute of a home match against Hartford Althletic on 3 May 2025.